SPIN-web/SPIN2026/_pages/program.md

 - 12:00--12:30 Theo De Castro Pinto, Antoine Rollet and Grégoire Sutre: An Efficient and Versatile Approach to Shortest Path Problems in Interprocedural Programs
 - 12:30--14:00 *Lunch Break*

-- 14:00--14:30 Yanni Dong, Milan Lopuhaä-Zwakenberg and Marielle Stoelinga: 0-1 Laws for LTL and CTL over Random Transition Systems (**update**)
+- 14:00--14:30 Yanni Dong, Milan Lopuhaä-Zwakenberg and Marielle Stoelinga: 0-1 Laws for LTL and CTL over Random Transition Systems (**Best paper**)
 - 14:30--15:00 Filip Kliber and Pavel Parizek: Locating Concurrency Errors in Windows .NET Applications by Fuzzing over Thread Schedules
 - 15:00--15:30 Gidon Ernst and Jose F. Morales: Presentation of the results of CHC-COMP